blackfalcon/React-For-Beginners-Starter-Files/_myProject/readme.md

 * Helpers; more on this later for sure, but the concept again seems as another use for JS functions.
 	* Helpers in this sense are simply a series of pre-fab functions that are under the scope of `helper`.
-Call it tools or helper-functions.
-There is no official scope of a 'helper', as I can see this.
+I feel like I can call it `tools` or `helper-functions`?
+Is there is no official scope of a 'helper'?
+I can't can see this.
+	* Really ... what is the difference between this `helpers` concept and `mixins`?

 * Event Listeners
 	* Happens inline with react components using HTML standards